zaza0209/GEERL/rebuttal_cs.md

 * In Figure 2, why does the delta between FQI/GFQI get smaller as the number of clusters increase?
 Is it because with a larger number of clusters, there is more shared structure between clusters that an algorithm can capitalize on?
 Is the distance between the clusters a factor here?
 Also is is the performance of GFQI similar to FQI if there is 1 cluster?

     - The decrease of delta with the number of clusters is expected.
 To elaborate, consider the case where the number of clusters increases to infinity.
-In that case, the total sample size grows to infinity, causing both FQI and GFQI to converge towards the same consistent estimator.
+In that case, the total sample size grows to infinity, causing both FQI and GFQI to converge towards the same optimal policy.
 Consequently, this leads to the gap between them decaying to zero.

     - This observation also aligns with the theoretical results in Theorem 1, where the convergence rate for all (G)FQI estimators, regardless of the working correlation matrix, is of the order $O((MN)^{-1/2})$, where $N$ is the number of state-action-reward-next-state tuples in the dataset, which depends on the number of clusters.